kartikm4023/hartree_test/README.md

 This instruction is under the assumption that you are working on a local machine.
 Please make the appropriate changes if you are working on a cloud-based system.
 Ensuring the correct paths and dependencies are in place would guarantee smooth progress.

-Please note that the Apache Beam framework setup does not currently include the calculation of final total records.
-Also, test cases for both the Apache Beam and Pandas frameworks have not been included due to time constraints.
-However, if you would like to see these features too, I would be happy to write them with some extra time.
+Please note that the tests for both the Apache Beam and Pandas frameworks have not been included due to time constraints.
+However, if you would like to see them too, I would be happy to write them with some extra time.